valheimPlus/ValheimPlus/README.md

   chmod u+x $my_path/start_game_bepinex.sh
   ```

 10. Return to your Steam client.
-Right-click the Valheim game in your Steam library.
+In your *"Library"* tab, right-click on Valheim.
   Select *"Properties...."*
   In the pop-up, add the following to the *"Launch Options"* `./start_game_bepinex.sh %command%`
   (in rare cases that this command does not work, use `bash /start_game_bepinex.sh %command%` instead)
    ![image](https://user-images.githubusercontent.com/10716475/142167891-f54c273d-d438-4bd0-ab02-b66c79b199cc.png)